EvansUniverse/daisy-projects/_evan/Jellybeans/README.md

 * Add other piano-inspired patterns/features e.g. adding a low root+5th or low root or high root.
 Maybe add  a "reinforce" option that adds these things without having to have separate "7th+oct" voicings

 ## Bugs
-* 14ths resolve to octaves
+* 5th note in kenny barron chords (both major and minor) resolve to octaves

 ## Features